Tile School: How to Choose Your Floor Tile

 In a bathroom application, the floor, along with the shower pan floor (if there is one) will often be tiled.
-You can use any of our materials in a bathroom setting, unless you are installing a steam shower (if you are, just do not use our White Clay Body).
+You can use any of our materials in a bathroom setting unless you are installing a steam shower (if you are, just do not use our White Clay Body).
 Since the bathroom is a damp environment, it's important to think about slippage.
 A smaller sized tile or a matte finish will serve you (and your feet) well.
-You can absolutley stil use a gloss finish if you like, just consider a bath mat for the areas that will get the most damp.
+You can absolutely still use a gloss finish if you like, just consider a bath mat for the areas that will get the dampest.

 Hexagons are a great choice for bathroom floors.
-A smaller size (such as a 3" or 4") is great for flooring, as the grout joints will lend themselves to more grip for your feet.
+A smaller size is great for flooring, as the grout joints will lend themselves to more grip for your feet.

 In the shower pan, definitely scale down.
-2x2s are a great option for a shower floor, as you can see below:
+2-3" hexagons are great options for shower floors, as you can see below:

 You can absolutely still go for gloss on the floor of your bathroom if you wish.
-We just recommend that you go for a shape that offers more grout joints, like our Mini-Star and Cross:
+We just recommend that you go for a shape that offers more grout joints, like our Diamond Escher:

-And last but not least, we love the look of Handpainted flooring, in any application.
+And last but not least, we love the look of Handpainted flooring:

 For Your Kitchen Floors:

-We think that our Tile, Brick or Handpainted are best suited for kitchen flooring.
+We think that our Tile, Brick or Handpainted are great options for kitchen flooring.
 Also, because the kitchen is far less damp than a bathroom setting, you can go for more glossy finishes and larger format sizes if you wish.
-The point is, you have a lot of options in a kitchen application.
+The point is, you have a lot of options in an interior kitchen application.